irlfslab/enquiry/README.md

 # Introduction
 This project is to design a webpage to display courses records from database through REST API.
-The courses display offers sorting and search feature using javascript.
+The courses display offers sorting and search feature.

 <br>